Skip to content

 A solid measurement plan helps you justify the investment, identify areas for improvement, and ensure the system operates reliably and effectively.
 By focusing on a few key areas, you can get a complete picture of your agent’s performance and its value to your organization.
 The goal is to move from "Is it on?" to "Is it making a difference?"
 This approach ensures your AI initiatives, like those built with Cake's platform, deliver tangible results.

-Track response accuracy and speed
+Track the accuracy and speed of responses

 At the most basic level, your agent needs to be both correct and fast.
 If it provides inaccurate information or takes too long to respond, users won’t trust it.
 Start by tracking foundational metrics that assess the agent's core function.
 How often does the agent retrieve the right documents to answer a query?
 How frequently does the LLM generate a factually correct response based on that information?